Nimble-Institute/nimble-design-system/Readme.md

   <br>
 </h1>

-<h4 align="center">This is the design system for Nimble front end react / typescript projects.</h4>
+<h4 align="center">This is the design system for Nimble front end react  projects.</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •